 Dynamos also produce large-scale magnetic fields in spiral galaxies on scales exceeding 10,000 light years.
 Here, turbulence is driven by supernova explosions occurring randomly in the galaxy and pushing the interstellar gas around.
+Again, Nordita was involved in producing realistic simulations of such processes.

-Again, Nordita was inthe time when the electromagnetic and weak forces became independent of each other.
+Sketch of twist of magnetic field lines.
+The case shown is not the actual case relevant for sunspots.
+In addition, Nordita's astrophysics group studies the evolution of magnetic fields that can be generated in the early universe, for example during inflation or during the time when the electromagnetic and weak forces became independent of each other.
 Such magnetic fields can be shaped like a helix and in that case, the nonlinear hydromagnetic interactions are known to produce magnetic power at progressively larger scale.
 This might still be observable today as large-scale fields between clusters of galaxies, which other astrophysical mechanisms could not have acted to erase.